-Microsoft MakeCode brings computer science to life for all students with fun projects, immediate results, and both block and text editors for learners at different levels microsoft.com/en-us/makecode.
+Microsoft MakeCode brings Computer Science to life for all students with fun projects, immediate results, and both block & text editors for learners at different levels microsoft.com/en-us/makecode.

 MakeCode is a blockly language which means it uses a Google developed method of creating a program.
 Code blocks can dragged and dropped to fit together (like a puzzle).
 This is easy for beginning programmers and there are fewer syntax errors.

-Arcade MakeCode is an online application but files can be downloaded and saved on your computer (network location).
-Click the link below and use your School Google login to signup.
-Online application: https://arcade.makecode.com/# You should see the buttons shown on the left.
+Arcade MakeCode is an online application but files can be downloaded and saved on your computer.
+Click arcade.makecode.com and use your School Google login to signup.
+You should see the buttons shown on the left.

 ARCADE.MAKECODE GRAPHICAL USER INTERFACE (GUI) OR EDITOR

-Each of the buttons on the left have a selection of commands associated with that button.
-Such as: Sprites, Controller, and Scene.
-Find and click all these buttons.
+Each of the buttons on the left have a selection of commands associated with that button, eg: Sprites, Controller...
+Find & click all these buttons.
 Notice how each button is associated with a different group of commands.
 Also each button has it's own symbol and colour.
-Complete the Mind Map using coggle.it.
-CLICK ON the coggle image below and the template should open.

 MAKECODE FOLDER STRUCTURE

-The files of your games for this assessment need to be kept on the school network (not Google).
+The files of your games need to be kept on the school network (not Google).

 SAVING AN ARCADE MAKECODE PROJECT

-Saving your code will be very important.
-In this assessment you will need to submit a working program.
+Saving your code is very important.
+In For the assessment you will need to submit a working program.
 There is a floppy disk icon at the bottom of the MakeCode programming screen.
 Click this to save the project.
-A screen will open saying 'Project saved!' and the project is saved to your 'downloads' folder.
-Move it to the appropriate 11COD folder.
+A screen will open saying 'Project saved!' & the project is saved to your 'downloads' folder.
+Move it to your MakeCode folder.

 Saving a arcade.makecode project should have been done in the 'Orientation to Makecode' task done earlier.
 The save of the 'Hello world' project.